 - Top and tail them, rather than bathing, if you are by yourself.
-This is where you wash the infant with water from a shallow bowl.
-If the infant can move around, make sure the bowl of water is out of their reach
+This is where you wash your baby with water from a shallow bowl.
+If the baby can move around, make sure the bowl of water is out of their reach

 - Change them on the floor, rather than a changing table or bed

 - Keep nappies and changing materials on each floor of the house.
 It’s safer than carrying the baby up and down stairs

 This is a recording of a mum with epilepsy talking about looking after her young baby.

 - Whether breast or bottle feeding, sit on the floor, on a thick rug, with your back well supported.
 It will stop the baby falling onto a hard surface, if you have a seizure

 - If your epilepsy medicines make you feel confused, or you have a poor memory, keep a note of when you fed the baby and how much they had.
 There are a number of different apps that could help you with this